MihaiDavid05/EPFL_ML_Project1/README.md

 * `implementations.py`: Different methods for finding weights.
 * `optimizations.py`: Functions for finding optimal parameters through grid searches and cross-validation.
+* `pipelines.py`: Functions for entire pipelines of data processing, training and testing divided into 2 groups: a pipeline that uses all the data and a pipeline that uses sub sets, thus sub models.
 * `visualization.py`: Functions for plots.

-2.Folder `visualizations`: All the plots will be stored here.

-3.Folder `src`:
+2.Folder `src`:
-* `run.py`: Main file for running the training and testing + an argument parser.
+* `run.py`: Main file for running an experiment + an argument parser.
-* `optimize.py`: Script for running different experiments from optimizations.py file.
+* `optimize.py`: Script for running grid searches using functions from optimizations.py file.

+3.Folder `visualizations`: All the plots are stored here.

 4.Folder `results`: All submission files will be stored here.